MagLev/maglev/Licenses/README.txt

 MIT license:
    MagLev-MIT-License.txt

-The GemStone Virtual Machine and associated binary files and libraries written by VMware are governed by:
-   GemStone-License.pdf

-Various open source components not written by VMware which may be included in this distribution are covered by their respective licenses: bstring-license.txt - Better String Library CodeMirror-License.txt - CodeMirror code editing library in JavaScript EY-License.txt - MSpec test execution framework and the RubySpec tests ffi-License.txt - Ruby Foreign Function Interface GemStone-Scripts-License.txt - scripts to setup multiple named GemStones
+Various open source components not written by VMware which may be included in this distribution are covered by their respective licenses: bstring-license.txt - Better String Library EY-License.txt - MSpec test execution framework and the RubySpec tests ffi-License.txt - Ruby Foreign Function Interface GemStone-Scripts-License.txt - scripts to setup multiple named GemStones